 2. USER SUBSCRIPTIONS

-2.2 In relation to the Authorised Users, the Customer undertakes that: (a) it shall be responsible for compliance by Authorised Users with the terms of this agreement and the EULA, and that the restrictions on the Customer set out within this agreement shall, unless the context requires otherwise, equally apply to any such persons; (b) the number of Authorised Users shall not exceed the number of User Subscriptions the Customer has purchased from time to time; (c) it will not allow or suffer any User Subscription to be used by more than one individual Authorised User unless it has been reassigned in its entirety to another individual Authorised User, in which case the prior Authorised User shall no longer have any right to access or use the Services and/or its documentation; (d) each Authorised User shall keep a secure password for his use of the Services and its documentation, and that each Authorised User shall keep his password confidential; (e) it shall maintain a written, up to date list of current Authorised Users and provide such list to the Supplier within 10 Business Days of the Supplier’s written request at any time or times; (f) it shall permit the Supplier to audit the Services in order to establish the name and password of each Authorised User.
-Such audit may be conducted no more than once per quarter, and with reasonable prior notice; (g) if any of the audits referred to in clause 2.2 (f) reveal that the Customer has underpaid Subscription Fees to the Supplier, then without prejudice to any other right to which it may be entitled, the Customer shall pay to the Supplier an amount equal to such underpayment (as calculated by reference to the Subscription Fees for additional Authorised Users) within 5 Business Days of the date of the relevant audit; and (h) if any of the audits referred to in clause 2.2(f) reveal that any password has been provided to any individual who is not an Authorised User, then without prejudice to the Supplier’s other rights, the Customer shall promptly disable such passwords and the Supplier shall not issue any new passwords to any such individual.
+2.2 In relation to the Authorised Users, the Customer undertakes that: (a) it shall be responsible for compliance by Authorised Users with these T&Cs, and that the restrictions on the Customer set out within these T&Cs shall, unless the context requires otherwise, equally apply to any such persons; (b) each User Subscription is entirely individual, assigned by name, email address and protected by an individual password; (c) it will not allow any User Subscription to be used or shared by more than one individual Authorised User unless it has been transferred in its entirety to another individual Authorised User, in which case the prior Authorised User shall no longer have any right to access or use the Services; (d) each Authorised User shall keep his password confidential; (e) it shall maintain an up to date list of current Authorised Users and provide such list to the Supplier within 10 Business Days of the Supplier’s written request at any time; (f) it shall permit the Supplier to audit the Services in order to establish the number of User Subscriptions is within the Contract limits.
+Such audit may be conducted no more than once per quarter, shall be non-intrusive and not interfere with the use of the Serivces; (g) if any of the audits referred to in clause 2.2 (f) reveal that the Customer has underpaid Subscription Fees to the Supplier the Customer shall pay to the Supplier an amount equal to such underpayment (as calculated in accordance with clause 3.2 below) within 30 Business Days of the date of the relevant audit; and (h) if any of the audits referred to in clause 2.2(f) reveal that access has been provided to any individual who is not an Authorised User, then without prejudice to the Supplier’s other rights, the Customer shall promptly disable such access and the Supplier shall not allow access to any such individual.

 harassing or racially or ethnically offensive; (b) facilitates illegal activity; (c) depicts sexually explicit images; (d) promotes unlawful violence; (e) is discriminatory based on race, gender, colour, religious belief, sexual orientation, disability, or any other illegal activity; or (f) causes damage or injury to any person or property; and the Supplier reserves the right, without liability to the Customer, to disable the Customer’s access to any material that breaches the provisions of this clause.